stefanhermes-code/newsletter/README.md

 ## Features

-- Multi-tenant architecture (one User App for all customers)
+- Multi-tenant architecture (one GlobalNewsPilot app for all customers)
 - Multi-user support with payment tier-based permissions
-- Customer onboarding via web form
+- Customer onboarding integrated in GNP_Admin
 - Newsletter generation from Google News and RSS feeds
-- Admin dashboard for customer and configuration management
+- Admin dashboard (GNP_Admin) for customer and configuration management

 ## Repository